Dong-ho

 Eun-sook

-The third chapter presents the story of Eun-sook, who collaborated with Dong-ho in collecting the bodies after the Gwangju uprising.
-Living in the mid-1980s, she works at a publishing agency.
+The third chapter presents the story of Eun-sook, who worked alongside Dong-ho and other civilians at a makeshift morgue to process the bodies of those killed by soldiers.
+Five years after the 1980 uprising, Eun-sook works at a publishing agency.
 The trauma and harassment she endured during the uprising left her depressed and furious at the government.
-Eun-sook represents resilience and the struggle to cope with the aftermath of the traumatic events.
+After she is seen speaking with a controversial translator, a government interrogator hits her hard seven times.
+The chapter showcases Eun-sook trying to forget each slap and move on with her work as an editor.
+Eun-sook represents resilience and the struggle to cope in the aftermath of traumatic events.

 Seon-ju